Use Code proxyking15off for 15% off your order for a limited time!

 Especially lands that you almost always immediately put in the graveyard to find other, less expensive lands.

-That’s the gist of my love-hate relationship with fetch lands anyway; they’re expensive and if you want to play competitive modern and legacy, they’re hard to avoid.
+That’s the gist of my love-hate relationship with fetch lands anyway; they’re expensive and if you want to play competitive Modern and Legacy, they’re hard to avoid.

 So, what exactly are fetch lands?